Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 there's ⒜ potoreality(organic strains) at the end of the colourful water dragon for my angels (to hold it for me; cock, joint,.; they wear /gas masks|space helmets|nose plugs + (salty choc)ball gags|../); my descension from ⒣irish⒤ (vi)kings, and knowingofærie is proof for my descension from them maha v maḥ, aham v aḥm, niḥspṛhaḥ v nihispṛhaha,.? .h.=.ḥ, where .≠vowel

+i got good at touch typing by buying a blankkkeyed keyboard i'm going to buy a new laptop, and start baremetalling in hex86_64